Meet The Grattan Scholars

 Katharina joined the Economics PhD programme as a Grattan Scholar in 2015 to undertake research which will advance the understanding of the topic of 'Financial Globalisation.'
 Some of the concrete research questions she will approach concern the determinants of global imbalances and the macroeconomic effects of capital flows.
-Analysing fiscal and monetary policies in the current and past crises will be crucial in her policy orientated research.
-Her research is being supervised by Agustín Bénétrix, Assistant Professor at the Department of Economics and Philip Lane, Whately Professor of Political Economy.
+Analysing fiscal and monetary policies in current and past crises will be crucial in her policy orientated research.
+Her research is being supervised by Agustín Bénétrix, Assistant Professor in the Department of Economics and Philip Lane, Whately Professor of Political Economy.

 Before starting her PhD Katharina undertook a Masters in Economics at Trinity College and obtained her undergraduate degree at the University of Innsbruck in Austria.

 Egle Gusciute - Who is Against Migration, and Why?

 "My research centres on the causes of anti-immigration attitudes in Europe, in the light of current debates on migration in the media, and political and public circles this research is particularly timely and relevant.
 Throughout the course of my PhD I hope to investigate determinants of anti-immigration sentiment and to find out what factors can help us to better understand why such attitudes develop in some countries and not others."

 Egle joined Trinity as a Grattan Scholar in 2015 and is researching ‘Who is Against Migration, and Why?’ under the co-supervision of Richard Layte, Professor of Sociology and Peter Mühlau, Assistant Professor in the Department of Sociology.
 The project explores the causes of anti-immigration attitudes in Europe and aims to increase the understanding of the role of economic threat in anti-immigrant sentiment and to test an alternative explanation for such sentiment.